Culler-Shalen seminorms of fillings of the Whitehead link exterior: The set of p-reps of a once-filled Whitehead link exterior

 be the map taking $\rho$ to the upper left entry of the image $\rho(\gamma)$.
 Now define the eigenvalue map to be

 Note that this is well-defined, as each $\rho\in\RVC(W)$ is triangular on the peripheral subgroup.

 The image $e(\RVC(W))\subset \C^{4}$ is a subset of the eigenvalue variety which we will denote by $\EV_{0}(W)$.
-Tillmann showed in \cite{ST2002} that the map $e$ has degree one, and that furthermore: \begin{Lemma}[Lemma 5.6 in \cite{ST2002}] The varieties $\RVC(W)$ and $\EV_{0}(W)$ are birationally equivalent.
+Tillmann showed in \cite{ST2002} that the map $e$ has degree one, and that furthermore: \begin{Lemma}[Lemma 5.6 in \cite{ST2002} or Lemma~17 in \cite{ST2020}] The varieties $\RVC(W)$ and $\EV_{0}(W)$ are birationally equivalent.

 \end{Lemma} In particular, the map $e$ has the following inverse map for $s\neq \pm 1$ and $u^{2}\neq s^{2}$: